priprii/FFXIVPlugins/README.md

 *A collection of plugins maintained by Primu Pyon*

+> [!NOTE]
-*These plugins are primarily developed for the PonPon cwls.*
+> These plugins are primarily developed for the PonPon cwls.

 ## Installation